TOW HOOKS

 • “J” hook can tow non-US-built vehicles.

-Now, let us consider the aftermarket tow hook options that are available for these car makes.
-A swivel design tow hook combines a D-ring, J- and T-hook.
-A cluster hook assembly features a D-Ring, combined with a J hook, T hook and R hook.
+Now, let us consider the aftermarket tow hook options available for these car makes.
+A swivel design tow hook combines a D-ring, J-hook, and T-hook.
+A cluster hook assembly features a D-ring combined with a J hook, a T hook, and an R hook.

 types of tow hooks

-Now, you just need to pick the proper hook style and attach it to the OE hole that is in the undercarriage of your vehicle.
+Now, you just need to pick the proper hook style and attach it to the OE hole in your vehicle's undercarriage.
 This way, you will ensure safe and efficient towing when needed.
-If you need a heavy-duty tow hook, that is stronger, than the regular ones, check out 14’’ tow hooks.
+If you need a heavy-duty tow hook that is stronger than the regular ones, check out 14’’ tow hooks.

 Q & A